-- a.
-The effective date of suspension is the date the event occurs which authorizes suspension, except for the 10-day notice to the employee when it is determined that the employee is able to return to normal-duty work but has not returned to work. - b.
-The reason for suspension of weekly disability should be indicated, and will be one of the following: - (1) Return to work without restrictions from authorized treating physician. - (2) Return to work with restrictions from authorized treating physician at pre-injury rate of pay or higher. - (3) Return to work with restrictions from authorized treating physician at reduced rate of pay, and temporary partial disability benefits are shown in part A. above. - (4) The employee was able to return to work without restriction from authorized treating physician, and the employee has been given a 10-day notice.
-In EDI, the Physician report must be simultaneously mailed to the Board at the time a SROI is filed. - (5) Employee has undergone a change in condition pursuant to O.C.G.A. § 34-9-104(a) (2) because the employee is not working, did not have a catastrophic injury, has been determined by the authorized treating physician to be capable of performing work with limitations or restrictions for the past 52 consecutive or 78 aggregate weeks, and was sent Form WC-104 within sixty days of the release.

-- (6) Temporary partial disability benefits are shown above in part A. In EDI, a copy of the Form WC-104 must be simultaneously mailed to the Board at the time the SROI is filed. - (7) Employee has been offered suitable employment pursuant to O.C.G.A. § 34-9-240 and has unjustifiably refused to attempt to perform the job.
+- f.
+Show the total amount paid and indicate the percentage and amount of any late payment penalties. - 2.1 Part B of Form WC-2 - a.
+The effective date of suspension is the date the event occurs which authorizes suspension, except for the 10-day notice to the employee when it is determined that the employee is able to return to normal-duty work, but has not returned to work. - b.
+The reason for suspension of weekly disability should be indicated, and will be one of the following: - (1) Return to work without restriction from authorized treating physician. - (2) Return to work with restrictions from authorized treating physician at pre-injury rate of pay or higher. - (3) Return to work with restrictions from authorized treating physician at reduced rate of pay, and temporary partial disability benefits are shown in part A. above. - (4) The employee was able to return to work without restriction from authorized treating physician, and the employee has been given a 10-day notice.
+In EDI, the Physician report must be simultaneously mailed to the Board at the time a SROI is filed. - (5) Employee has undergone a change in condition pursuant to O.C.G.A. §34-9-104(a) (2) because the employee is not working, did not have a catastrophic injury, has been determined by the authorized treating physician to be capable of performing work with limitations or restrictions for the past 52 consecutive or 78 aggregate weeks, and was sent Form WC-104 within sixty days of the release. - (6) Temporary partial disability benefits are shown above in part A. In EDI, a copy of the Form WC-104 must be simultaneously mailed to the Board at the time the SROI is filed. - (7) Employee has been offered suitable employment pursuant to O.C.G.A. §34-9-240 and has unjustifiably refused to attempt to perform the job.
 Form WC-240 was sent at least ten days before the employee was required to report for work.
-In EDI, a copy of the Form WC-240 must be simultaneously mailed to the Board at the time the SROI is filed. - (8) This was not a catastrophic injury, and the maximum number of temporary total disability payments has been paid. - (9) The entire permanent partial disability benefit has been paid. - (10) The entire number of temporary partial disability payments has been paid. - (11) Claim is being controverted within sixty days of the due date of the first payment.
-The Form WC-3 must be filed with the Board and a copy sent to the employee. - (12) Other.

-4. Form WC-3 - "Notice to Controvert"
+In EDI, a copy of the Form WC-240 must be simultaneously mailed to the Board at the time the SROI is filed. - (8) This was not a catastrophic injury, and the maximum number of temporary total disability payments has been paid.

+- (9) The entire permanent partial disability benefit has been paid. - (10) The entire number of temporary partial disability payments has been paid. - (11) Claim is being controverted within sixty days of the due date of the first payment.
+The Form WC-3 must be filed with the Board and a copy sent to the employee. - (12) Other. - 3.
+Form WC-3 The Body of the Form - a.
-- a.
 State the reason(s) why liability is being controverted in whole or in part.
 General statements to the effect that "liability is not being accepted pending investigation" or "the right is reserved to controvert on further grounds" alone are not acceptable.
 The employee or potential beneficiary is entitled to know precisely why and to what extent the claim is being controverted. - b.
-List the controvert reason in the space provided and furnish copies to the employee and any other person with a financial interest in the claim including, but not limited to, the employee's treating physicians and attorneys in the claim.
+List the distribution in the space provided and furnish copies to the employee and any other person with a financial interest in the claim including, but not limited to, the treating physicians and attorneys in the claim.